 Applicants must use DCA's underwriting assumptions and, if applicable, DCA HOME underwriting assumptions in the Submitted Application pro forma.
-DCA's underwriting assumptions can be found in Exhibit A of Threshold Criteria.
+DCA's underwriting assumptions can be found in Exhibit A attached to this Appendix I.

-- The ownership entity for the proposed project must be structured as a single purpose entity and must be able to clearly show that the project is financially sustainable based on income from operations. - The sources and uses must be verifiable and available at the time of Application. - Commitment letters must demonstrate that there will be no shortfall of funds during the construction period. - Owner contributions outside of deferred developer fee will not be considered an allowable source for the property's permanent financing at the time of Application submission. - Deferred developer fee, as a construction source, cannot exceed the developer fee amount earned during the construction period. - DCA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of operating costs.
+- The ownership entity for the proposed project must be structured as a single purpose entity and must be able to clearly show that the project is financially sustainable based on income from operations. - The sources and uses must be verifiable and available at the time of Application. - Commitment letters must demonstrate that there will be no shortfall of funds during the construction period. - Owner contributions outside of deferred developer fee will not be considered an allowable source for the property's permanent financing. - Deferred developer fee, as a construction source, cannot exceed the developer fee amount earned during the construction period. - DCA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of operating costs.